 What size are the German shepherd puppy’s ears?

 There are different types of ears that a German shepherd puppy might have, and this needs to be taken into consideration.
 Some German shepherd ears are low and conform to the shape of their slightly larger head.
 Others are taller, and might even be a little thinner.
 Generally a German shepherd that has smaller ears will have more success with their ears standing on their own.
 A German shepherd that has the taller ears might need a little help, if the puppy can’t achieve a full erect ear on its own.

 A German shepherd puppy that is on a poor or low quality dog food might not be receiving the amount of nutrients that it might need to.
 For a list of recommended dog foods; please visit my Recommended Dog Foods page.

-Although calcium is what the puppy needs to help them straighten their ears; it is not recommended that you add it to the puppy’s diet.
+Although calcium is what some claim the puppy needs to help them straighten their ears; it is not recommended that you add it to the puppy’s diet.
 A German shepherd puppy’s digestive system is very sensitive.
 Extra calcium can also settle in the puppy’s joints causing the puppy more trouble in the long run.
 It is a better idea to add 1 tbsp. of cottage cheese or unflavored yogurt to each meal.
 Both of these contain live cultures that can help the puppy.
 Glucosamine and Chondroitin also helps with the ears.
 Instead of buying them in supplement form which usually comes from shellfish or shark cartilage.
 I suggest feeding chicken feet.
 Chicken feet are full of cartilage and provides a German shepherd with a supply of Glucosamine and Chondroitin.